brigoste/CIRRUS/discretization/README.md

 └── FluxBuilder.hpp
 ```

+The important architectural changes are:

+* `FaceConvection` and `FaceDiffusion` now inherit from a common `FaceContribution` base.
+* Boundary diffusion is represented explicitly through `BoundaryDiffusion`.
+* Matrix entries generated during operator assembly are represented by `MatrixContribution`.
+* `FluxAccumulator` acts as the intermediate representation for both physical/discretization data and generated algebraic contributions.
-The important architectural change is that **convection schemes are reconstruction schemes**.
-The face convective flux is constructed independently and the selected reconstruction determines how that flux is distributed into matrix coefficients.
+* Convection schemes are reconstruction schemes.
+The physical convective flux is constructed independently from the choice of reconstruction.

 ---